GenericMappingTools/gmt/doc/rst/source/grd2cpt.rst

 **-W**\ [**w**]
     Do not interpolate the input color table but pick the output colors starting at the beginning of the map.
 This is particularly useful in combination with a categorical color table.
-Cannot be used in combination with **-Z**.
 Alternatively, use **-Ww** to produce a wrapped (cyclic) color table that endlessly repeats its range.

 .. _-Z:

 **-Z**
-    Will create a continuous color palette.
-[Default is discontinuous, i.e., constant color intervals]
+    Force a continuous CPT [Default is discontinuous].

 .. include:: explain_help.rst_